 You, sir, are a cad!

-WOMAN 1 That's telling him.
-MAN 2 And as for you, you must have WOMAN 1 e a cabbage for a brain.
+That's telling him.

+And as for you, you must have a cabbage for a brain.

 How dare you say that to me!

-MAN 2 into two classes: the capitalists and FRANK e purpose of this meeting.
-Society is divided the workers.
-We can gain power only by ill overthrow a decadent and unjust system s.
-MAN 2 ker making twenty-five dollars a week, which ake more than everyone else in this room Stop your bragging.
-I'm ready MAN 1 to quit my job and go fight for my country.
+We are straying away from the purpose of this meeting.
+Society is divided into two classes: the capitalists and the workers.
+We can gain power only by uniting into one mighty force that will overthrow a decadent and unjust system that mercilessly exploits the workers.

+I'm exploited?
+I'm a metal worker making twenty-five dollars a week, which to me is damn good money.
+I bet I make more than everyone else in this room combined.

+Stop your bragging.
+I'm ready to quit my job and go fight for my country.

 Oh my, that's brave of you.

-WOMAN 1 And stupid too.
-Why should wus?
-MAN 2 we get involved in that war?
-What's in it for You sir are a coward.
-WOMAN 1
+And stupid too.
+Why should we get involved in that war?
+What's in it for us?

+You sir are a coward.

-MAN 2 No need to call me names.
+No need to call me names.
 I'm just being smart.

-WOMAN 2 You're just being selfish.
+You're just being selfish.
 Maybe we women need to do the fighting for you.

-MAN 2 Be my guest.
-WOMAN 1 Some man you are.
-MAN 1 That's telling him.
-WOMAN 1 And as for you, you're no Prince Charming either, although I do admire your gumption.
-FRANK My dear brothers and sisters, this is the problem: we must cast aside all that divides us and become one in the struggle for equality and justice.
-MAN 2 How do we do that?
-FRANK By raising your political consciousness and gaining an understanding where your interests really lie.
-MAN 1 Mine is with where I can hang my hat and get a good meal.
-WOMAN 1
+Be my guest.

+Some man you are.

+That's telling him.

+And as for you, you're no Prince Charming either, although I do admire your gumption.

+My dear brothers and sisters, this is the problem: we must cast aside all that divides us and become one in the struggle for equality and justice.

+How do we do that?

+By raising your political consciousness and gaining an understanding where your interests really lie.

+Mine is with where I can hang my hat and get a good meal.